Texas governor signs bill prohibiting social media giants from blocking users based on viewpoint

 The Texas law argues that social media platforms function as “common carriers,” reflecting an increasingly common argument in conservative circles that social media companies should be forced to host all users.
 It was popularized by Supreme Court Justice Clarence Thomas who earlier this year suggested in an opinion that social media companies could be regulated like common carriers, such as phone companies, which face specific regulations because of the importance of the services they offer.

-Abbott in March criticized the tech companies for acting as “judge and jury” in determining what viewpoints should be allowed online, when announcing his support for a similar social media bill.
-Conservatives have long claimed without evidence that Silicon Valley social media companies are censoring them based on their political affiliation.
-The companies deny those accusations.

-“America was built on freedom of speech and healthy public debate, and efforts to silence conservative viewpoints on social media are wrong and weaken public discourse,” he said in a statement.
+Both Abbott and DeSantis are viewed as potential presidential contenders heading into the 2024 election, and their focus on the social media companies underscores how the GOP increasingly views tech regulation as an issue that rallies political supporters.
+Abbott claims that freedom of speech “is under attack in Texas” and said that by signing the law, he was fighting back against “Big Tech political censorship.”

+“There is a dangerous movement by some social media companies to silence conservative ideas and values,” he said, without citing evidence to support that claim.
+“This is wrong, and we will not allow it in Texas.”

 Conservatives have escalated their attacks on tech over the last year, particularly after companies including Facebook, Twitter and YouTube took the unprecedented step of banning former president Donald Trump from their platforms for violating their policies around the Jan.
-6 attacks at the Capitol.
-Both Abbott and DeSantis are viewed as potential presidential contenders heading into the 2024 election, and their focus on the social media companies underscores how the GOP increasingly views tech regulation as an issue that rallies political supporters.
+6 attack at the U.S. Capitol.
+Trump in July filed lawsuits targeting Facebook, Twitter and YouTube over alleged censorship, which became a fundraising opportunity for Republicans.

 Adam Kovacevich, the CEO of the Chamber of Progress, which counts Facebook, Google and other tech giants among its funders, said he believes the Texas law runs afoul of the First Amendment, but Republicans are moving forward with it because they see it as an opportunity for political gain.

-“This will certainly be ruled unconstitutional as well, but republicans won’t pay any price because they view it as good politics,” he said.
-“It’s going to keep heading into a First Amendment Buzz Saw.”
+“This will certainly be ruled unconstitutional as well, but Republicans won’t pay any price because they view it as good politics,” he said.
+“It’s going to keep heading into a First Amendment buzz saw.”

+Kovacevich and other tech groups have also warned that the bill could force social media platforms to host hateful, racist, obscene and otherwise problematic content, which companies largely prohibit in their policies.

+“Moderation of user posts is crucial to keeping the internet safe for Texas families, but this bill would put the Texas government in charge of content policies,” NetChoice President Steve DelBianco said in a statement.